sithmel/async-deco/README.md

 Cache
 -----
 It is a more sophisticated version of the memoize decorator.
-It can be used for caching in a db/file etc (You may have to write your own cache object). memoize-cache is an in-memory reference implementation (https://github.com/sithmel/memoize-cache).
+It can be used for caching in a db/file etc using memoize-cache (https://github.com/sithmel/memoize-cache).
 ```js
 var cacheDecorator = require('async-deco/callback/cache');